Negotiating over the phone

 We opened last week’s blog by saying “negotiation is why you’re hired”.
 We wanted it to sink in again.

-If you’re not an expert negotiator, be it face-to-face, over email or, as we’ll discuss today, over the phone, you’re never going to achieve the best results either for yourself, or for your clients.
+If you’re not an expert negotiator, be it face-to-face, over email or, as we’ll discuss today, over the phone, you’re never going to achieve the best results both for yourself, or for your clients.

 It is the one skill above all else that will have more of an impact on your future than any other.
 It’s why we try and talk about it as often as we can.